scholarslab/digitalpedagogy-draft/praxis.md

 * Name of Creator: [Daniela K. Rosner](http://danielarosner.com)
 * Attribution Information: Daniela Rosner is an assistant professor of [Human Centered Design and Engineering](http://www.hcde.washington.edu/) and co-directs the [TAT Lab](http://depts.washington.edu/tatlab/blog/) at the (University of Washington)[http://www.washington.edu/]

-(Extra)ordinary *Materials* is a course focusing on "thinking and experimenting with materials that have extraordinary properties around ordinary practices as an entry point for identifying new affordances in form-giving work."
-With a detailed syllabus and a blend of intriguing readings, hands-on experiements, and student participation, (Extra)ordinary *Materials* exemplifies praxis through deep investigations of specific materials along side explorations of the ideas of "mutability, reproduction, age and belonging."
+(Extra)ordinary *Materials* is a Human-Centered Design and Engineering course focusing on "thinking and experimenting with materials that have extraordinary properties around ordinary practices as an entry point for identifying new affordances in form-giving work."
+With a detailed syllabus and a blend of intriguing readings, hands-on experiments, and student participation, (Extra)ordinary *Materials* exemplifies praxis through deep investigation of material culture and objects alongside exploration of the concepts of "mutability, reproduction, age and belonging."

-Readings are paired with hands-on, both individual and class, investigations and reflective reports.
-Rosner includes thoughtful learning outcomes along with explicit pairings of hands-on work and theoretical readings to best explore range of materials and properties.
+Readings are paired with hands-on, individual and group investigations and reflective reports.
+Rosner includes thoughtful learning outcomes along with explicit pairings of experiential work and theoretical readings to best explore a range of materials and properties.

 ### “How Did They Make That?”